TimeLighting: Guided Exploration of 2D Temporal Network Projections

 \subsection{Other Views and Guidance}

+\textbf{Top Bar.} At the top of the prototype (see Fig.~\ref{fig:overview}-A), a set of controls allows users to configure parameters and the appearance of the visualization.
+All individual encodings can be toggled on or off (nodes, labels, and density map).

+Furthermore, depending on the specific analysis or exploration task, the nodes' trajectories or edges between them can be toggled as visible on mouseover.
+Additionally, we have a configurable re-sampling frequency that will recompute the nodes and their coordinates and update the visualization accordingly when changed.
+A modifiable kernel size allows the user to fine-tune the the contour density map.
+Finally, there is a checkbox that controls the state of the node coloring.
+By default, the nodes are colored gray and their opacity represents their age.
+By toggling the check box the coloring is updated to reflect their movement over time using a continuous color scale, with opacity still representing their age.

-\textbf{Side Panel} shows a list of nodes ordered according to their mobility (as a form of guidance, see Section~\ref{sec:design}).
-Each node in this list is also accompanied by a small bar chart visualizing the differences in the mobility scores of the nodes.
-From here, the user can select and ``lock'' trajectories in the main view.
-A locked trajectory is always shown regardless of the current temporal interval selection in the timeline (see next paragraph).
-Locked nodes are colored in bright red if they are in the current temporal selection, while nodes that are out of the current temporal selection are colored in a less saturated hue (see Figure~\ref{fig:red_nodes}).
+\textbf{Side Panel} shows a list of nodes ordered according to their movement scores (see Fig.~\ref{fig:overview}-D).
+This ordering acts as guidance (see Section~\ref{sec:design}) by highlighting nodes that had many interactions with other nodes and that could, therefore, be considered interesting.
+Each node in this list is also accompanied by a small bar chart visualizing the differences in the movement scores.
+From this panel, the user can select and ``lock'' trajectories in the main view.
+A locked trajectory is always shown regardless of the current temporal interval selection in the timeline described in the following.
+The purpose of locked trajectories is to support users with a selection mechanism to focus on and examine specific node behaviors in detail over time, even as other aspects of the network and visualization change.
+This is particularly useful for tracking the movement and interactions of the locked (selected) trajectories without losing their context in the overall network.
+For example, if a researcher is analyzing a social network to understand the behavior of highly mobile individuals, they might lock the trajectories of these key nodes.
+This allows them to observe how these individuals interact with others over time, how relationships are formed and dissolved, and how their movement influences the rest of the network.
+By locking these trajectories, the researcher can maintain a continuous overview of these nodes' activities, providing insights into patterns and anomalies that might be missed if the trajectories were not consistently visible.
+Locked nodes are colored in bright red if they are in the current temporal selection, while nodes out of the current temporal selection are colored in a less saturated hue (see Fig.~\ref{fig:red_nodes}).
 The encoding and ordering of node trajectories in the side panel serve as visual guidance to support the tracking of specific events (i.e., guidance to ease \textbf{T2}).
-Additionally, when loading a new graph, the three nodes with the highest mobility are locked by default (this can later be refined or changed).
+Additionally, when loading a new graph, the three nodes with the highest movement are locked by default (this can later be refined or changed).